Black Spades

-The Black Spades are a mostly African-American street gang which started in the Bronx during the late 1960s and gained popularity in the 1970s.
+The Black Spades were a mostly African-American street gang which started in the Bronx in the Bronxdale houses during the late 1960s and gained popularity in the 1970s.
 The gang began to spread from the Bronx to Manhattan, Queens, Brooklyn, Staten Island, New Rochelle, New Jersey, Massachusetts and Connecticut by the late 1980s.
 During this period Latino and white members were more common.
 The Black Spades have made a comeback in 2019 with more members joining.
 They are now TBS New Direction, a community service group championing anti-violence initiatives and providing food distribution for the food insecure.

 History

 The gang originated in 1968 in the Bronxdale Houses in the Soundview section of the Bronx.
 Although rumor says they were originally named the Savage Seven, the name from the start was the Black Spades.
+Hip Hop pioneer and then Bronxdale Houses resident Disco King Mario was a leader and original member of the Black Spades.
+He was also a prominent DJ, and is considered one of Hip Hop's founding fathers.